Culture of Allentown, Pennsylvania: Annual events

 The Great Allentown Fair, one of the nation's longest standing fairs held annually since 1852, is held the end of each August and early September.
-Mayfair, an arts festival, is held annually on the campus of Cedar Crest College each May.
+Mayfair Festival of the Arts, an arts festival, is held annually on the campus of Cedar Crest College each May.
 Musikfest, the nation's largest free music festival, is held annually in neighboring Bethlehem each August.
 Das Awkscht Fescht, the country's largest antique and classic car show, is held annually in early August in neighboring Macungie; in August 2022, it will hold its 58th consecutive show.

 The Lehigh Valley Spring Home Show is held annually in March at the Allentown Fairgrounds, and the Lehigh Valley Auto Show is also held annually in March at Stabler Arena in Center Valley.

 The Drum Corps International has been held for over thirty years at J. Birney Crum Stadium, bringing together the top junior drum and bugle corps in the world over two nights of competition.

 Art

-The Allentown Art Museum, founded in 1934, is the city's main fine art institution.
-The Baum School of Art, located in Center City Allentown and founded in 1926, is the city's leading art school.
+Allentown Art Museum, founded in 1934, is the city's main fine art institution.
+Baum School of Art, located in Center City Allentown and founded in 1926, is the city's leading art school.

 The city has long struggled with graffiti throughout the city.
 In an effort to eliminate it, the city has painted murals in some of its city parks and high graffiti locations, arresting graffiti artists and giving out rewards for turning in those who deface buildings with graffiti.

 Cuisine

 Allentown is influenced by cuisine from the Pennsylvania Dutch, Hispanic and Latino Americans, and Philadelphia.
-Allentown has a local variant of the Philly cheesesteak, and local pizza parlors.
+Allentown has a local variant of the Philadelphia cheesesteak, and local pizza parlors.
 Pennsylvania Dutch foods, including head cheese, liver pudding, sous vide, chow-chow, apple butter, and others are available at some diners across the region.
 Ethnic food types represented include Dominican, Puerto Rican, West Indian, Japanese, Italian, Lebanese and Syrian.
-Fast food and restaurant chains have established a presence in the Lehigh Valley due to the growing population.
 A regionally-famous hot dog chain, Yocco's Hot Dogs, founded in 1922, maintains two restaurants in the city and two additional locations in Allentown suburbs.